ryanklee/think-taink/docs/problem_statements.md

 Problem Statement: Developing a flexible framework that can accommodate and integrate AI applications across various specialized domains (e.g., healthcare, finance, robotics) while maintaining system coherence and ethical standards is a complex challenge.

 References:
-- docs/domain_model_and_research_summary.md: Section 4.13
+- [DOC001] Domain Model and Research Summary
-- docs/research_needs.md: Items 15, 16, 18, 19
+- [DOC003] Research Needs

 Gaps/Inconsistencies:
 - Lack of specific strategies for adapting our system to different specialized domains